 It appears $12 million can’t buy you truck parking spaces, though.

 “Commercial vehicles over 20,000 Gross Vehicle Weight will be prohibited; they will be required to use the Port of Entry as a rest stop, five miles to the north,” ODOT said in a statement.
 “Rest rooms were constructed at the POE just for this purpose.”

 Nevada state government getting it done

 No, this isn’t another story about a state erecting electronic signs to tell truckers what they already know.
-Rather, this is a real statewide parking solution that other states should take note of.
+Rather, this is a real statewide parking solution that other states should take note.

 According to our very own State Legislative Editor Keith Goble, Nevada counties can raise diesel taxes and use that money for trucking parking.
-More specifically, all but two counties can add a tax of up to 5 cents per gallon of diesel.
-Above all, a portion of those funds will go to Nevada’s DOT for the construction, maintenance or repair of truck parking.
+Specifically, all but two counties can add a tax of up to 5 cents per gallon of diesel.
+A portion of those funds will go to Nevada’s DOT for the construction, maintenance or repair of truck parking.

 Great thinking, Nevada!